 What if I told you I ran 12 miles this weekend?
 Most people wouldn’t even give it a second thought.
 But what if I were running for charity and donors were giving money based on how many miles I ran?
 They’d want to know, right?
 Of course.
 And of course, this is all hypothetical.
-But there is a lesson to be learned about analytics, which also applies to ad fraud, and the detection of it.
+But there is a lesson to be learned about analytics, which also applies to ad fraud and its detection.
 Let me explain.

 One Rolled-Up Number – 12.3 miles

 Did I actually run 12 miles, or did I just TELL you that I did?
 Or perhaps I took a cab or a horse-drawn carriage ride around Central Park twice with my fitness tracker turned on so the distance covered was 12.3 miles.
 Without any further details, you’d have no way to tell.

 Similarly, most reports from programmatic media buying just tell you one number — how many impressions you bought or how much you spent.
 Some may even tell you your pace of spending is lagging behind so you should hurry up and spend faster.
 Some reports may show an overall click-through rate (CTR), averaged across the entire campaign.
 To me, these numbers are completely useless as analytics because there is no context with which to judge whether it was real or not, let alone accurate or not.
 The number could simply have been made up.
 In the case of fraudsters, would you expect them NOT to lie to you?
 Often they are outright lying to you (see “bad guys sell you traffic, but don’t even deliver it; they just trick your analytics to look like they did.”)
 What you need are more supporting details so you can check the plausibility of the analytics.